Hans Weingartner

 Hans Weingartner (born 2 November 1977) is an author, director and producer of films.
 Born in Feldkirch, Vorarlberg, he attended the Austrian Association of Cinematography in Vienna and earned a diploma as a camera assistant.
 Later, he studied film at the Academy of Media Arts KHM in Cologne, Germany.
-He also has studied neuroscience at the University of Vienna and graduated from the neurosurgical department at the Free University of Berlin’s Steglitz Clinic.
-Most of his movies can be streamed on his own website hansweingartner.com.
+He also studied neuroscience at the University of Vienna and graduated from the neurosurgical department at the Free University of Berlin’s Steglitz Clinic.